-Normative economics can take two forms.
-In the first, citizens use the tools of economics to answer public policy questions.
-Usually these questions involve ethical and value judgments (which economics cannot supply) as well as factual judgments (which economics can support or refute).
+as factual judgments (which economics can support or refute).
 A question such as "Should Medicare eliminate deductibles?" involves balancing benefits and harms.
 Economic analysis can help assess the facts that underlie the benefits and harms but cannot provide an answer.
 The second form of normative economics is the basis for this book's content.
-This form tells us how to analyze what we should do, given the circumstances we face.
-In this type of normative analysis, market transactions indicate value.
+This form tells us how to analyze what we should do, given the circumstances that we face.
+In this part of normative analysis, market transactions indicate value.
 For example, we may believe that a drug is overpriced, but we must treat that price as a part of the environment and react appropriately if no one will sell it for less.
 Most managers find themselves in such an environment.

-To best realize our goals within the constraints we face, we can use the explicit guidance that economics gives us:
+To best realize our goals within the constraints we face, we can use the explicit guidance economics gives us:

 - 1. First, identify plausible alternatives.
 Breakthroughs usually occur when someone realizes there is an alternative to the way things have always been done. - 2.
-Second, consider modifying the standard choice (e.g., charging a slightly higher price or using a little more of a nurse practitioner's time).

-- 3. Next, pick the best choice by determining the level at which its marginal benefit equals its marginal cost.
+Second, consider modifying the standard choice (e.g., charging a slightly higher price, using a little more of a nurse practitioner's time). - 3.
+Next, pick the best choice by determining the level at which its marginal benefit equals its marginal cost.
 (We will explain these terms shortly.) - 4.
 Finally, examine whether the total benefits of this activity exceed the total cost.

 Skilled managers routinely perform this sort of analysis.
-For example, a profit-seeking organization might conclude that a clinic's profits would be as large as possible if it hired three physicians and two nurse practitioners, but the clinic's profits would be unacceptably low if it did.
+For example, a profit-seeking organization might conclude that a clinic's profits would be as large as possible if it hired three physicians and two nurse practitioners but that the clinic's profits still would be unacceptably low if it did.
 Profits would fall even further if it increased or decreased the number of physicians and nurse practitioners, so the profit-seeking organization would choose to close the clinic.

-Let's back up and define some terms to make this discussion clearer.
-Cost, as noted at the beginning of this chapter, is the value of a resource in its next best use.
+Let us define some terms to make this discussion clearer.
+Cost, as noted previously, is the value of a resource in its next best use.
 For example, the cost of a plot of land for a medical office would be the most another user would pay for it, not what it sold for 20 years ago.
 The next best use of that land might be for housing, for a park, for a store, or for some other use.
-Usually the next best use of a resource is someone else's use of it, so a resource's cost is the price we would be paid when we sell it or the price we have to pay to buy it.
-If 30 Lipitor tablets are worth \$80 to another consumer, that will be our cost for the drug.
+Usually the next best use of a resource is someone else's use of it, so a resource's cost is the amount we would be paid when we sell it or the price we have to pay to buy it.
 Benefit is the value we place on a desired outcome.
 We describe this value in terms of our willingness to trade one desired outcome for another.
-Often, but not always, our willingness to pay for an outcome is a convenient measure of value.

-A marginal or incremental amount is the increased cost we incur from using more of a resource or the increased benefit we realize from a greater outcome.
-So, if a 16-ounce iced tea costs \$1.49 and a 24-ounce iced tea costs \$2.29, the incremental cost of the larger size is $($2.29 - $1.49) \div (24 - 16)$, or 10 cents per ounce.
+Often, but not always, our willingness to pay money for an outcome is a convenient measure of value.
+A marginal or an incremental amount is the increased cost we incur from using more of a resource or the increased benefit we realize from a greater outcome.
+So, if a 16-ounce iced tea costs \$1.49 and a 24-ounce iced tea costs \$2.29, the incremental cost of the larger size is $(\$2.29 - \$1.49) \div (24 - 16)$, or 10 cents per ounce.
 A rational consumer might

-- 1. conclude that the incremental benefit of the larger soda exceeds its incremental cost and buy the larger size; - 2. conclude that the incremental cost of the larger soda exceeds its incremental benefit and buy the smaller size; or - 3. conclude that the total benefit of both sizes was less than their total cost and buy neither.
+1. conclude that the incremental benefit of the larger iced tea exceeds its incremental cost and buy the larger size;

+- 2. conclude that the incremental cost of the larger iced tea exceeds its incremental benefit and buy the smaller size; or - 3. conclude that the total benefit of both sizes was less than their total cost and buy neither.